theyinda/WebApp/README.md

-# WebApp
+# TPT - WebApp

-// "email": "kemi@gmail.com",
-// "password": "password123" admin
-Akindele1@ test@gmail.com

-{
-"email": "testuser@example.com",
-"password": "password123"
-} customer

-A full-stack web app that allows two types of users — Admins and Customers — to interact with order data in different ways.
+A web app that allows two types of users — Admins and Customers — to interact with order data in different ways.

 Features